CODE RED Emergency Alerts

 Emergency Alert System

-The Emergency Alert System (EAS) transmits national, state and local warning messages that can be used to notify you, your family and friends about emergency situations.
+The Emergency Alert System (EAS) transmits national, state and local warning messages, such as emergency information, Amber Alerts, and evacuation directions that can be used to notify you, your family and friends about emergency situations.
 In many cases, the EAS can and does save lives.

 The system is designed to automatically break into regular programming to provide guidance to your specific viewing or listening area.
 The EAS uses a digital system that broadcast stations, cable systems, participating satellite companies and other services use to send and receive emergency information.
 This provides the public with timely emergency life-saving messages.